Singing the Blues

 "Singing the Blues" is a popular song composed by Melvin Endsley and published in 1956.
-The song was first recorded by Marty Robbins.
+The highest-charting version was by Guy Mitchell and the first recording of the song was by Marty Robbins.
 It is not related to the 1920 jazz song "Singin' the Blues" recorded by Frank Trumbauer and Bix Beiderbecke in 1927.

 Guy Mitchell

 The best-known recording was released in October 1956 by Guy Mitchell and spent ten weeks at No. 1 on the U.S. Billboard chart from 8 December 1956, to 2 February 1957.
 It was Mitchell's second and last hit in Italy, on national Musica e Dischi Hit Parade, after "My Heart Cries For You" in 1951.
 An example of the U.S. recording is on Columbia #40769, dated 1956, with the Ray Conniff Orchestra.
 Mitchell's version was also No. 1 in the UK Singles Chart for three (non-consecutive) weeks in early 1957, one of only four singles to rise to No. 1 on the chart on three separate occasions, with the other three being "I Believe" by Frankie Laine, "Happy" by Pharrell Williams and "What Do You Mean?" by Justin Bieber.
 Mitchell's version prominently features whistling in the intro and solo sections.